aonnoy/wized-filter-pagination/README.md

 | `wized`                           | _Wized Identifier_ | ✅           | Used to render the option value.                                                 |
 | `w-filter-select-range-to-value`  | `value-text`       | ✅           | Defines the **value** that will be stored in the Wized variable when selected.   |

-## Create Sort Filter and its attributes list {#create-sort-filter-and-its-attributes-list}
+## Create Sort Filter and its attributes list

 - This filter allows users to sort content using a select dropdown.
 - Multiple sort filters can be used within the same setup.